Aldrit Oshafi

-Aldrit Oshafi (born 26 March 2000) is an Albanian professional footballer who plays as a midfielder for Tomori.
+Aldrit Oshafi (born 26 March 2000) is an Albanian professional footballer who plays as a forward for I liga club Pogoń Grodzisk Mazowiecki.

 Club career

-Aldrit Oshafi made his professional debut on September 28, 2016, in a 3–0 defeat against FK Kukësi.
-On October 26, 2016, he was called up to the Albania U-17 squad in a 1–0 defeat against Italy.
-He scored his first goal in for Tomori Berat on April 29, 2017, against Shkumbini Peqin.
-In summer 2018 he moved to Luftëtari Gjirokastër.
+Oshafi made his professional debut for Tomori on 28 September 2016 in a 3–0 defeat against FK Kukësi.
+On 26 October 2016, he was called up to the Albania U-17 squad in a 1–0 defeat against Italy.
+He scored his first goal for Tomori on 29 April 2017 against Shkumbini Peqin.
+In summer 2018, he moved to Luftëtari Gjirokastër.